Subway Tile Backsplash Install

 “Looking for classic white and grey, you say?”

-This was all perfect for the classic tux of kitchen backsplashes, white ceramic rectangular subway with grey grout.
-Perfectly compliments stainless steel finishes, fits any decade from 1920 to 2020, and is easy to clean.
-It’s what the previous houseflipper was trying for originally, but failed to execute.
+This was all perfect for the timeless tuxedo of kitchen backsplashes, white ceramic subway with grey or grey-ish grout.
+Goes with anything, fits any decade from 1920 to 2020, and is super easy to keep clean.
+It’s what the previous houseflipper was trying for.

 The Material

-Again, these folks were on a budget.
-So the tile was bargain basement 3×6-in white ceramic Daltile with simple 2×6-in matching bullnose trim.
-The key to making the most of any tile material is to install it with a thoughtfully balanced pattern and impeccable lines.
+The tile was bargain basement 3×6-in white ceramic Daltile with simple 2×6-in matching bullnose trim.
+The key to making the most of any tile is to install it with a thoughtfully balanced pattern and impeccable lines.
+This is how you can make caviar out of salty fish eggs.

 The Plan

-Every backsplash tile replacement project starts with a careful but full demo of the substrate.
+Every proper backsplash tile replacement project starts with a careful but full to the studs demo.
 You can install backsplash tile directly on top of drywall, since kitchen backsplashes don’t have to be watertight like a bathroom tub surround or shower wall.
 You can also install backsplash tile on concrete backerboard if you’re into overkill.
+But the backerboard has to be in perfect shape (plumb, level, and securely screwed to studs every 16-in minimum) for a good result.

-These folks were happy with their previous outlet and switch situation, though they were also happy to get rid of some legacy wiring like an outdated hardwire kitchen phone outlet jack.
-They were also pretty skeptical of the previous homeflip work (remember that kitchen plumbing leak?) and so were interested in seeing right to the studs.
-That’s one benefit to demo surgery.
-It is an opportunity for exploration.
+These folks were happy with their previous outlet and switches situation, though they were also happy to get rid of some useless legacy wiring like an outdated hardwired phone outlet jack.
+They were also SUPER stoked about packing the exterior kitchen wall with proper insulation to prevent future winter freeze problems.

 1. Cut out the previous tile and drywall to the studs from countertop to wall cabinet height